nikitavoloboev/data/docs/talks/talks.md

 I once made TEDx talk on mindfulness.
 I only have a transcript of it [here](http://telegra.ph/TED-Talk---Mindfulness-March-2016-03-28).
 I hope to give more talks of my own soon.

 I mark talks that I found interesting [here](https://github.com/learn-anything/talks).
+For tech talks/screencasts I make, I like the format of showing it as pre-made tabs to go through ([example talk](https://youtu.be/zED9ePuht4g?t=24929)).

 ## Favorite